Orange Juice (band): Legacy

-While never enjoying prolonged commercial success, Orange Juice were to exercise considerable influence over the indie pop and indie rock scenes that followed in the UK.
-Most notably, commentators often noted the debt that The Smiths owed to Collins' lyrics, while a number of other later 1980s bands were to cite Orange Juice and other Postcard Records acts as an influence, with the C86 scene featuring numerous acts who either covered Orange Juice songs (e.g. The Wedding Present) or who borrowed elements of their sound (e.g. Mighty Mighty, The Chesterf!elds, The June Brides, The Bodines).
+While never enjoying prolonged commercial success, Orange Juice were to exercise considerable influence over the indie pop and indie rock scenes in the mid and late 1980s in the UK.
+Commentators often noted the debt that The Smiths owed to Collins' lyrics, while a number of other later 1980s bands were to cite Orange Juice and other Postcard Records acts as an influence, with the C86 scene featuring numerous acts who either covered Orange Juice songs (such as The Wedding Present) or who borrowed elements of their early sound (such as Mighty Mighty, The Chesterf!elds, The June Brides, The Bodines).
+Aesthetically, Orange Juice's early look - floppy fringes and checked shirts - became the de facto uniform of the late 1980s indie scene, to the indifference of Collins who sometimes mocked these acts in his live shows.

 Internationally, Orange Juice also inspired the neo-acoustic movement in Japan, with the band Flipper's Guitar naming their 1989 debut album after one of James Kirk's compositions, "Three Cheers for Our Side".

-In the 1990s, the rejuvenated Postcard Records issued a collection of the band's early singles and in 1993 finally released the demos for the first album Ostrich Churchyard alongside a reissue of "Blue Boy", while Polydor collected the best of their major releases on a new 'best of' compilation, The Esteemed – The Very Best of Orange Juice.
+In the 1990s, the rejuvenated Postcard Records issued a collection of the band's early singles ('The Heather's on Fire') on cassette, CD and vinyl, and in 1993 finally released the demos for the first album Ostrich Churchyard alongside a reissue of "Blue Boy" on 7-inch and CD single.
+Around the same time, Polydor collected the best of their major releases on a new 'best of' compilation, The Esteemed – The Very Best of Orange Juice.

-In the 2000s, guitar bands including Franz Ferdinand, Hatcham Social, The Drums, and The Cribs proclaimed Orange Juice as an influence, triggering renewed interest in the band.
-Franz Ferdinand's label, the Domino Recording Company, responded by issuing re-releases of all four Polydor albums on vinyl and CD, with a major 6 CD/DVD collection Coals to Newcastle released in 2010.
+In the 2000s, a new wave of indie bands including Franz Ferdinand, Belle and Sebastian, Hatcham Social, The Drums, and The Cribs proclaimed Orange Juice as an influence, triggering renewed interest in the band.
+Franz Ferdinand's label, the Domino Recording Company, responded by issuing a collection of the Postcard singles in 2005, entitled 'The Glasgow School', given a 5* review in The Guardian: